danielneil/Smart-Worm-Habitat/research/computer-design.md

 *Origin of the problem*

-Traditional Worm environments must be monitored in an ardous manner
+Traditional Worm environments must be monitored by manual inspection and instrument readings also taken manually - using a computer will automate both of these requirements.

 *How the problem affects users and company goals*

-*Past efforts made to solve the solution and why they were not effective*

-*How the product relates to team goals, OKRs*

-*How the solution fits into the overall product roadmap and strategy*
+Currently, determining the health of any worm environment requires users to conduct manual and ardous tasks.

 *How the solution fits into the technical strategy*

+Given that modern computers now come in small configurations and are much more affordable, utilish this approach is neither clunky, or cost-prohibitive.

 ## d.
 Goals or Product and Technical Requirements

 * Product requirements in the form of user stories

 * Technical requirements

 ## e.
 Non-Goals or Out of Scope